Prometheus-X-association/lrs-gateway/docs/design-document.md

 For a complete visualization, the PLRS can be connected to another application dedicated to this purpose.

 - **Synchronize PLRS data with external LRS**
 Students can permanently (or not) share their learning traces with an external LRS.
 Synchronization is a regular push operation.
 Whether it's to justify their progress to a school or to their employer, users are in control of their data.
 These data exchanges are in xAPI format.
+Regular tests will be performed and an error message will be sent if statements are not received.

 - **Local access to data for decentralized AI training**